cknv/cknv.dk/content/bikes/_index.md

 The bikes I build have a tendency to have a design quirk or two, since that is actually a significant part of building a bike I find interesting is solving the "problems" that arise from building a quirky bike.

+My ideas about what makes a cool bike is informed by many things, but I can identify some of them myself:

+- Northern European utility biking.
+- Old school reliability over modern performance gains.
+- Modern "alt biking" in an English or American context.

 My current bikes are: